 The COBOL programs are compiled and deployed to the relevant Microfocus application server for the given region.

-HP ExStream Document Generation Component
+HP Exstream Document Generation Component

-All documents previously generated with Adobe Central Pro and pcl2pdf now utilise HP ExStream for their production.
+All documents previously generated with Adobe Central Pro and pcl2pdf now utilise HP Exstream for their production.

-The batch scripts that invoke the document generation via HP ExStream handle the submission of the document requests, including transferring the files to and from the HP ExStream service.
-The scripts utilise SFTP for the transferral of all files.
-The China hosting solution does not have its own instance of ExStream; instead it leverages the UK instance for its document generation.
-In the future, ExStream could be utilised to handle different delivery options for the documents (email, FAX, printing, etc)
+Batch scripts (initiated and monitored by the batch scheduler) initiate the copy of the raw data files to the HP Exstream server via Tumbleweed SFTP.
+Once there, HP Command Centre will invoke the necessary local scripts on the Exstream server to generate the documents (typically PDF files).
+Once generated, the files are transferred back to the GSW server (again, via Tumbleweed) where they are distributed according to application needs.
+Exstream does not handle any document delivery.
+In the future, Exstream could be utilised to handle different delivery options for the documents (email, FAX, printing, SMS, etc)

+The China hosting solution does not have its own instance of Exstream; instead it leverages the UK instance for its document generation.

 Web Configuration Component